FEMessage/nuxt-jest-puppeteer/README.md

   })
 ```

-We also add extra methods to the browser object to make it easier to test.
+We also add extra methods to the browser object to make it easy to test Nuxt pages:

 - `visitPage`, a Function, receives the route as a paramter and returns puppeteer's designated browser [page object](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-page), powered up with the following nuxt-related methods:
   - `html`, a Function, returns a promise that resolves to the page's outer HTML.